denysdovhan/wtfjs/README.md

 ## Funny math

-Often the results of an arithmetic operations in JavaScript might be quite unexpectable.
+Often the results of arithmetic operations in JavaScript might be quite unexpected.
 Consider these examples:

 ```js
  3  - 1  // -> 2